Stephanotis floribunda aka Madagascar Stephanotis

 Common names

-Madagascar Stephanotis, Bridal Wreath, Florador Flower
+Madagascar Stephanotis, Bridal Wreath, Florador Flower, Madagascar Jasmine

-How to care for Madagascar Stephanotis
+How difficult is it to take care of Madagascar Stephanotis

 If you're an experienced gardener looking to push your limits, Madagascar Stephanotis will provide you with a rewarding and challenging experience.